MicrosoftDocs/microsoft-365-community/Community/microsoft-365-on-social-media.md

 > [!TIP]
 > Combine a product tag with a help tag to target your audience.
 >
-> Example: "What is the maximum number of flows a user can create on Microsoft 365? #PowerHelp #PowerAutomate"
+> Example: "How many complex columns can I show in one view of a SharePoint list? #SPHelp #SharePoint"
 >

 > [!TIP]